 Here’s an important note before we proceed to outreach tools.
 There are outreach tools and there are sales tools.
 But these two fandoms intersect quite often because it’s all about sending emails to strangers, which makes everything complicated.

 Unlike email marketing or customer service tools, you won’t be able to manage all your outreach with only one SaaS tool.
 The thing is, outreach tools are divided into those for sending emails and those for finding email addresses.

-BuzzStream is my personal favorite in this list – all because of their amazing Chrome extension.
-With its help you can send outreach emails while you’re still on your target websites.
+BuzzStream is my personal favorite on this list – all because of their amazing Chrome extension.
+With its help, you can send outreach emails while you’re still on your target websites.